 Liposomal Encapsulation Technology Enhances Fatigue Treatment

-The astounding effects and advantages derived from LET is why a number of nutritional companies are now utilizing this technique in the oral delivery of dietary supplements.
+The astounding effects and advantages derived from LET, such as those used for fatigue treatment, is why a number of nutritional companies are now utilizing this technique in the oral delivery of dietary supplements.

 Normal passage of tablets and capsules and the topical transfer of nutrients are affected by environmental conditions such as moisture, oxygen and other unfavorable factors.
 The nutrients are more likely degraded by the presence of enzymes in oral and esophageal digestive juices prior to being absorbed into the body.
 In addition, binders, fillers, gelatins and sugar are food additives that affect the absorption process.
 This partial assimilation caused by the incomplete disintegration of the tablet or capsule is a serious problem.